Democratic Debate Watch Parties—And Drinking Games—Are a Thing

 Debate watch parties have become a thing.

-On EventBrite alone, more than 1,000 people from the Bay Area to the Big Apple are registered to attend Democratic debate watch parties, according to the ticketing and event technology platform.
+On Eventbrite alone, more than 1,000 people from the Bay Area to the Big Apple are registered to attend Democratic debate watch parties, according to the ticketing and event technology platform.

-“There’s increasingly a blurring of lines between political and social gatherings, where civic duties like voting and following the presidential race are becoming shared activities rather than private ones,” Tamara Mendelsohn, vice president and general manager of consumer (CQ) at Eventbrite, told Fortune in an email.
+“There’s increasingly a blurring of lines between political and social gatherings, where civic duties like voting and following the presidential race are becoming shared activities rather than private ones,” Tamara Mendelsohn, vice president and general manager of consumer at Eventbrite, told Fortune in an email.

 “Last November, around the midterm elections, the search term ‘election party’ on Eventbrite became a top trending search in cities including NYC, LA, and DC,” Mendelsohn said.